|

 and physiological significance |

-- Yoichi Ueta (JAPAN), Bernd Nilius (GERMANY),
+- Yoichi Ueta (JAPAN), Bernd Nilius (BELGIUM),

 Yasunobu Okada (JAPAN), Makoto Tominaga